Dev-Ni3/session/README.md

 We designed the MoneySign® framework as a tool for you to recognise your financial disposition.
 Our in-depth assessment seeks to understand the way you deal with money — your propensity for risk, how you save and invest, your priorities, and so on — which in turn helps us guide you better.

-## Technology Used

-Main technologies and tools used in the project.

-- Backend: NestJS
-- Database: Postgresql, Drizzle ORM
-- Other: Docker, TypeScript, etc.

 ## Prerequisites

 Prerequisites for running the project: